kanekop/another-hour-gen2-Claude/README.md

 Example: This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---
-*(Placeholder: © 2025 Your Name/Project Name.
+*(Placeholder: © 2025 Yoshimune Kaneko/Another Hour.
 All Rights Reserved.
 If not using an open-source license)*